Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

 In the analysis, we assume all levels are filled to their capacity.
 In fact, when the last level is not filled to its capacity, the space amplification may be larger.
-As a result, to minimize space amplification, LSM-tree based key-value stores often dynamically adjust the capacity of smaller levels based on the amount of data stored on the last level (enforcing the last level to be full) such that the data stored in level 1 to level $L-1$ is a small fraction of the data stored in the last level~\cite{dayan2022spooky,dong2017optimizing}.
+As a result, to minimize space amplification, LSM-tree based key-value stores often dynamically adjust the capacity of lower levels based on the amount of data stored in the last level (forcing the last level to be full) such that the data stored in level 1 to level $L-1$ is a small fraction of the data stored in the last level~\cite{dayan2022spooky,dong2017optimizing}.